Lena Dunham (born May 13, 1986 in New York City, New York) is an American actress, writer, and director.

 Lena Dunham provides examples of the following tropes:

 - Controversy-Proof Image: As mentioned above, Dunham is no stranger to attracting controversy, which hasn't necessarily been reflected in her accolades and professional credits.
-Whether or not it's because she's talented enough to overcome it, or that she's just too much of an unknown to the general public is debatable.
+Whether it's from a consensus that she has the talent to back it up or simply isn't famous enough for it to burden her is is up for debate.

-- Fat and Proud: Lena endorses fat feminism (also called body-positive feminism).
-She stated that she prefers being overweight claiming she was miserable in her slim figure.
+- Fat and Proud: Lena endorses fat acceptance (a part of body-positively movement).
+She has stated that she prefers being overweight claiming she was miserable in her slim figure.

 - Growing Up Sucks: The quarter-life crisis and the modern concept of "adulting" is a typical theme of her work.